SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.GrpNm``
 """"""""""""""""""""""""

- * list of names corresponding to the different groups
+ * List of names corresponding to the different groups
  * this is automatically generated through the provided spreadsheet and requires no user input in most cases
  * argument type : cell array of string / characters with number of entries equal to the number of unique groups